angelgtz6249/YouTube-Retro-Clone/README.md

 • Channel page
 • Settings page
 • Language translation to Spanish, Portuguese, and English
+• Back to home button on all pages

 This project is licensed under Creative Commons Zero 1.0 Universal, therefore you can modify it whenever you want, as long as you don't do anything weird, I know you guys.